0xPolygonMiden/miden-base/docs/architecture/accounts.md

 ### Account data storage

-A storage for user-defined data that is composed of two components.
+A storage for user-defined data.
+Users can choose between different storage options

 1. Storage slots: Users have access to `254` slots.
 Per slot, users can store a `word` (~64 bytes).
 Currently, we reserve slot `0` for the account owner's key and slot `255` for information about the storage layout.

-2. Users requiring additional storage can use the second component a `StorageMap`.
+2. Storage maps: Users requiring additional storage can use the second component a `StorageMap`.
 It provides way more space than storage slots. `StorageMaps` are sparse Merkle trees of depth `64`.
-Key and value are `word`s (~64 bytes).
+Each leave is a list of (key, value) pairs of which each key and value are `word`s (~64 bytes).
 The root of the tree will be stored in a storage slot.
-In theory, users can use `254` `StorageMaps` of depth `64` of `2^64 * 64` bytes each.
+In theory, users can use `254` `StorageMaps`.

 ### Nonce